|

 to appear as stock as possible.

-2.09 Intake Manifold MUST be correct OEM casting,
+2.09 Intake Manifold MUST be correct OEM casting, have

-have correct original casting numbers and be of correct original material.
+correct original casting numbers and be of correct original material.

-3.00 FUEL SYSTEM AND CARBURETOR
+3.00 FUEL SYSTEM AND CARBURETOR / Induction Syste

-3.01 The carburetor must appear externally correct.
+3.01 The carburetor and or Induction System must appear

-OK and larger CFM carburetors are allowed as long as they maintain the
+modifications are OK and larger CFM carburetors Induction systems are allowed

-stock appearance of the factory correct carburetor.
-For example an 800
+as long as they maintain the stock appearance of the factory correct carburetor.

-Quadrajet can replace an 750 Quadrajet as long as it appears externally
+For example an 800 Quadrajet can replace an 750 Quadrajet as long as it

-correct, however a vacuum secondary holley cannot be replaced with a mechanical
+appears externally correct, however a vacuum secondary holley cannot be

-secondary Holley.
+replaced with a mechanical secondary Holley.

 3.02 Carb choke flap and assembly is optional.